 Branch staff should be trained to recognize that criminal money may not only be paid in or drawn out across branch counters but may be transferred by other means.
 Staff should be encouraged to take note of credit and debit transactions from other sources, e.g. credit transfers, wire transfers and ATM transactions.
+In addition to the above, account opening personnel should be provided with additional training in respect of the need to verify a customer's identity and on the business' own account opening and customer verification procedures.
+They should be familiar with suspicious transaction reporting procedures as well;

 - c.
-Supervisors

-A higher level of instruction covering all aspects of AML/CFT procedures should be provided to those with responsibility for supervising or managing staff.
+Supervisors A higher level of instruction covering all aspects of AML/CFT procedures should be provided to those with responsibility for supervising or managing staff.
 This is to include the offences and penalties in accordance with the MLTPA including but not limited to non-reporting, production and restraint orders, internal reporting procedures, verification of identity, records retention and disclosure of suspicious transaction reports; - e.
 Compliance staff In-depth training concerning all aspects of the legislation and internal policies will be required for the Compliance Officer.
 The Compliance Officer will also require extensive initial and on-going training on the validation, investigation and reporting of suspicious transactions and feedback arrangements and on new trends and patterns of criminal activity.